mniamme/cp3-uva-solutions/README.md

 # cp3-uva-solutions
-Solutions for uva problems related to "Competitive Programming 3" book
+My solutions for some uva problems related to "Competitive Programming 3" book